I was a little shocked this week when someone flat out told me that my college degree is why I am able to make money online.

 Try a Different Route

 If you feel like your business isn’t going anywhere, you need to ask yourself what you’re doing wrong.
 You can’t put up a website and expect people to find your business in the sea of businesses out there today.
-You need to put in work on your SEO, products, content (not just blog content here people!), social media and overall vibe of your company.
+You need to put in work on your SEO, products, content (not just blog content here people!), social media and overall vibe of your company and with a little help from sites like Shibga Media you can take your business to the next level.

 Be honest with yourself about what you’re offering.